 Parking is an emotive issue, both for landowners who wish for their spaces to be clear for genuine users, and motorists who park incorrectly and incur parking charges.
 Our systems are designed to provide the best possible solution for land owners ensuring only legitimate vehicles are parked.

 Our staff are Security Industry Association (SIA) licensed and have clear Disclosure Barring Scheme (DBS) checks giving you peace of mind that our operatives are professional and of good character.*

 We are the only Norfolk based parking management company to have CHAS accreditation.
 This means we are fully compliant with SSIP requirements – a must for most large management companies.
 This also shows we fulfil the competent contractor requirement of the ARMA code of practice.

 We are currently expanding our ethical parking management in Norwich.
 We are also looking for ANPR management sites in Cambridge

 Why is Parking enforcement needed?

-Parking enforcement servers a range of purposes.
+Parking enforcement serves a range of purposes.
 Ethical parking management can aid increasing traffic flow to retail parks and shopping centres; it can deter “fly-parking” and provide better access to shops and facilities.
-Whilst most motorists are respectful of polite notices there are, unfortunately, and increasing number of motorists who park in an inappropriate manner.
-Bad parking examples include parking at a local shop to get the train for work away for a day, parking in disabled bays “because their car is expensive and don’t want to damage it” or parking across bays “because its easier.
+Whilst most motorists are respectful of polite notices there are, unfortunately, an increasing number of motorists who park in an inappropriate manner.
+Bad parking examples include parking at a local shop to get the train for work away for a day, parking in disabled bays “because their car is expensive and don’t want to damage it” or parking across bays “because it’s easier”.
 Each of these examples limits the rightful use of parking bays and is unfair to businesses and motorists with mobility issues.

 Disabled bay Parking Enforcement